-In Phase II of this project continues to support projects in the three CCRP regions around issues of agroecological management and soil health, so as to strengthen smallholder livelihoods and farming system resilience.
-The soils team transitions from piloting and testing the soil tool kit towards design and refinement of a more useable, validated product and public good.
-Tool kit outcomes will be linked with modeling and system-based analyses of farms and agroecosystems, as we seek to inform larger conversations, both within the CCRP and beyond.
+Phase II continues to support projects in the three CCRP regions around issues of agroecological management and soil health so as to strengthen smallholder livelihoods and farming system resilience.
+The Soils team transitions from piloting and testing the soil toolkit toward design and refinement of a more usable, validated product and the public good.
+Toolkit outcomes will be linked with modeling and system-based analyses of farms and agroecosystems as we seek to inform larger conversations within the CCRP and beyond.

 Outputs and Outcomes:

-El kit de herramientas de salud del suelo reúne varios métodos para evaluar la salud del suelo en el contexto de proyectos y redes que trabajan con pequeños agricultores.
-El sitio web del kit describe los protocolos para medir el pH del suelo, el carbono del suelo oxidable por permanganato (POXC o carbono activo), […]
+El conjunto de herramientas de salud del suelo reúne métodos simplificados para evaluar la salud del suelo a través de proyectos y redes que trabajan con pequeños agricultores.
+El sitio web del kit de herramientas describe protocolos para el pH del suelo, el carbono del suelo que es oxidable al permanganato (POXC o carbono activo), […]

 Le kit pour la santé des sols rassemble des méthodes simplifiées pour évaluer la santé des sols dans le contexte de projets et de réseaux travaillant avec les petits agriculteurs.
 Le site Web du kit décrit les protocoles pour le pH du sol, le carbone du sol oxydable au permanganate (POXC ou carbone actif), la […]